Blog Image

 Effective communication also helps to develop a sense of trust and rapport between the mentor and mentee.
 This is essential for establishing a strong professional network, which can be a significant factor in determining the mentee's future success.

-Without trust and rapport, it can be challenging for the mentee to feel comfortable seeking guidance and advice from their mentor.
+Without trust and rapport, it can be challenging for the mentee to feel comfortable seeking guidance and advice about career plans from their mentor.
 Likewise, the mentor may find it challenging to provide guidance without a solid understanding of the individual mentee's needs and career exploration aspirations.

 Therefore, it is crucial for mentors and mentees to communicate openly and honestly with each other.
 This will ensure that they can establish a strong foundation for their relationship and work towards achieving their mutual goals and realize the benefits mentoring programs offer.